ZmorzynskiK/KROL/README.md

 TODO

 ## Windows Audio Device Graph Isolation (audiodg.exe) issue
 Sometimes, the audiodg.exe service might consume all of your RAM.
 This is probably casued by some bugs in either Windows 8/10 or audio drivers.
-In my case (Lenovo T540p), updating the Realtek audio drivers, motherboard drivers, disabling microphone enhancments helped a lot and the memory consumption dropped significantly.
+In my case (Lenovo T540p), updating the Realtek audio drivers, motherboard drivers, disabling microphone enhancments and disabling microphone exclusive modes helped a lot and the memory consumption dropped significantly.